-Previously, we published a safety alert about home-use foetal dopplers.
+We have published a safety alert regarding baby deaths associated with home-use foetal dopplers.

 Home-use foetal dopplers